mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button actions

-You can assign an action to a button with the `exec` option.
-There are several types of actions available.
+An action for a button is defined using the `exec` option.
+Several action types are supported.

-#### 1. Open URL in external browser
+#### 1. Open URL on external browser

-To open a webpage, specify the action as `open` and provide the target URL.
+To open a web page, specify action as `open` and the target URL.

 ```text
 exec=open,http://www.google.com/
 ```

-#### 2. Play content
+#### 2. Play contents

-To start playing content, specify `play` and the target content.
-The target content can be a URL (web content) or the file path of the .mdf file (local content).
+To start playing content, specify `play` and the target.
+The target can be a URL (web content) or a file path to a .mdf file (local content).

 ```text
 # web contents